aserowy/thebook/docs/principles/dependency_inversion_principle.md

 ## Guidelines

 - Use dependency injection (IoC) with interfaces
-- Use only construcor injection
+- Use only construcor injection (where applicable)
 - Only use "new" in your methods for logic containing classes if control over the object life cycle is needed
 - Avoid the service locator anti pattern